lukencode/lukencode.github.com/_posts/2012-07-09-http-web-services-in-javascript-windows-8-metro-apps.md

 layout: post
 published: false
 ---
 I have been doing some Windows 8 development recently and decided to work with html, css and javascript rather than c# and xaml.
-I am mainly a .net guy and was a little worried about working with javascript for a few things including consuming rest web services.
-I've written a few posts on web services for .net, android and windows phone and as it turns out Windows 8 javascript is easier than all of them.
+I am mainly a .net guy and was a little worried about how javascript would work for a few things including consuming rest web services.
+I've written a few posts on web services for [.net](http://lukencode.com/2010/04/14/google-weather-api-with-restsharp/), [android](http://lukencode.com/2010/04/27/calling-web-services-in-android-using-httpclient/) and [windows phone](http://lukencode.com/2010/08/04/rest-web-services-in-windows-phone-7/) and as it turns out Windows 8 javascript is easier than all of them.

 ###A Basic Web Request

-The best way to call your web services is using the WinJS.xhr function.
+The best way to call your web services is using the [WinJS.xhr function](http://msdn.microsoft.com/en-us/library/windows/apps/br229787.aspx).
 This function is basically a wrapper for the lower level XMLHttpRequest object.
 The function takes an options object with a number of optional properties.
 A basic xhr get request looks like this:

     WinJS.xhr({
                type: "get",